Frequently Asked Questions

 • Two members from the Imperial County Board of Supervisors and one alternate member

-• Two members from the City Councils and one alternate member
+• Two members from the city councils and one alternate member

 • One public member and one alternate member